Gamify-IT/run-config/goulburn/README.md

 ```bash
 cd ~/ && git clone https://github.com/Gamify-IT/run-config.git && cd run-config
 ```
-To deploy the container you need to download the certificates from the [secrets repo](https://github.com/Gamify-IT/secrets/tree/main/ssl-certs) and save them in `./ssl-certs/`. \
+To deploy the container you need to download the certificates from the [secrets repo](https://github.com/Gamify-IT/secrets/tree/main/ssl-certs) and save them in `prod/ssl-certs/`, `test/ssl-certs/` and `dev/ssl-certs/`. \
 The remaining commands mostly have to be run by a user with sudo priviledges or a root user. \
 To automatically update the docker-compose file we use a systemctl service with correspondig timer:
 ```bash